pstat197/BlueAlpha3-Synergy-Analysis/README.md

 ### Overview

 Project building a synergy analysis framework by integrating channel interactions into marketing mix models.
-Facilitated by the University of California, Santa Barbara, Data Science Capstone and mentored by BlueAlpha.
+Facilitated by the University of California, Santa Barbara, Data Science Capstone, and mentored by BlueAlpha.

 ### Contributors